Your shopping bag is empty

 In this article, we will explore the reasons behind dying bee population and steps taken to prevent it.

 Importance of HoneyBees

-Before we explore the factors behind the dying bee population, we need to know the importance of bees in the first place.
+As we explore the reasons behind the dying bee population, let's explore the importance of bees in the first place.

 Honeybees are super important to the environment in a number of different ways.

 Let’s explore what happens when bees die in large numbers.
-For one, we could be disadvantaged as we would lose the ability to grow enough crops like coffee, avocados, lemons and oranges.
-Unknown to many, there is a tremendous number of fruits and vegetables that are pollinated by honeybees.
+For one, we would lose the ability to grow enough crops like coffee, avocados, lemons and oranges.
+Unknown to many, there is a great number of fruits and vegetables that are pollinated by honeybees.

-This would make these crops incredibly expensive, and prohibitive for most of us to consume.
+This would make these crops incredibly expensive for most of us to consume.

 According to estimation, honeybees are worth more than $18 billion to the U.S. economy every single year primarily because of their pollination services.
-With bees dying in large quantities, this would have a serious consequence.
+With bees dying in large numbers, this would have a serious results.